 1) very low, 2) low, 3) medium, and 4) high.
 As shown in Figure 7, only 35% of syllabuses were rated as high-quality syllabuses, meaning that they included most key dimensions of a SL syllabus.
 Roughly 40%, however, were rated as very low or low-quality.

-The research team analyzed the student scores of the identified SL components by cluster to explore student experiences by course.
+The research team analyzed the student scores of the identified service-learning components by cluster to explore student experiences by course.
 The average cluster score for each component was assigned a quality rating of either low, medium, or high based on the average student rating.
 Initial analyses reveal that, in general, students rated the quality of “Addressing Community Need”, “Linked to Learning Objectives”, “Collaboration with the Community”, and “Linked with Academic Content” as high.
-The SL components with the lowest quality ratings were “Communication with the Community” and “SL Preparation.”
+The service-learning components with the lowest quality ratings were “Communication with the Community” and “SL Preparation.”
 Appendix G provides the analysis of these quality ratings by year.

 Comparison of Mean Student-Reported Civic Engagement Attitudes, Civic Engagement Behaviors, and STEM Career Interest by Service-Learning Clusters Based on Assigned Quality of Service-Learning Experience (Low, Medium, High)

 Note: (+) Indicates a marginally significant result; means with superscripts (i.e., a,b) indicate that pair-wise comparisons are significantly different from each other. a:p<.01; b:p<.05.